tencentyun/intlcloud-documents/product_new/网络产品中心/共享带宽包/操作指南_intl_en.md

 ## Creating a BWP
 1. In the BWP console, select the desired region and click **+Create** in the upper-left corner.
 2. Enter a name and select the desired billing method.
-If you need to use the 95th percentile charging mode, [submit an application](https://cloud.tencent.com/act/apply/bwp) first.
 ![](https://main.qcloudimg.com/raw/e164f16d8e9c65091df490b7a6a9b609.png)

 ## Adding an IP Address